Guo Songling: Fengtian Clique General

 In 1919, Zhang Zuolin formed the Manchurian Army Military Academy 东三省陆军讲武堂, and Guo Songling was appointed as instructor in military tactics.
 One of his students was Zhang Zuolin's son Zhang Xueliang, who held Guo's capability in deep esteem.
 In 1920, Zhang Xueliang graduated from the Military Academy and was appointed a brigade commander in the Fengtian Army, and upon Zhang Xueliang's recommendation Guo was appointed to be the younger Zhang's chief of staff.
+Zhang, the "Old Marshal" was an illiterate bandit, a self-proclaimed graduate of "the University of the Forest" (i.e. the bandit lifestyle) turned soldier.
+Zhang had started his military career in 1904 during the Russian-Japanese War when he and his bandits were hired by the Japanese to ambush Russian supply columns and thereafter Zhang continued to work for the Japanese.
+Zhang had no beliefs beyond a desire for a power and once hired a Confucian scholar to give his movement a sham-ideology to justify his actions.
+However, the way that Zhang openly worked to serve Japanese interests in China made many of his subordinates uncomfortable including his son Zhang Xueling, known as the "Young Marshal" to distinguish him from his father.

 As chief of staff, Guo trained the younger Zhang's brigade into one of the best brigades in the Fengtian army.
 In July of that year, the Zhili–Anhui War erupted, and Guo was appointed by Zhang Zuolin as commander of an allied force with the Zhili clique against the Anhui clique.
 Guo's forces decisively beat the Anhui forces in Tianjin, and he grew more and more in Zhang Zuolin's confidence.

 In 1921, Zhang Zuolin expanded the Fengtian army into ten mixed brigades, with the third directed by Zhang Xueliang and the eighth directed by Guo Songling.
 The third and eighth brigades formed a united command, and Guo Songling took charge of operations and training for both divisions.
 In May 1922, the First Zhili–Fengtian War broke out, and the Fengtian clique suffered heavy losses, but the elite third and eighth brigades were able to retreat without much casualties.
 Afterwards Zhang Zuolin established the Army Organizational Department 陆军整理处, with Zhang Xueliang as Chief-of-Staff and Guo Songling as Acting Chief of staff, in charge of military organization, order and training.